JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 to `rememberWindowState()` or by calling `WindowState.requestScreen` later.
 The screen the window is actually placed on is observable via `WindowState.screenId`.

-For example, the window will try to appear on a screen whose available width is at least `1024.dp`:
+For example, the window requests on a screen whose available width is at least `1024.dp`, falling back to the default screen otherwise:

 ```kotlin
 windowState.requestScreen {